kineticstoolkit/kineticstoolkit_doc/src/timeseries_event_management.md

 ## Counting the number of occurrences of an event

 Each event is defined by its name, and if it is repeated multiple times, by an occurrence.
-To count these occurrences, we use [ktk.TimeSeries.count_events](api/ktk.TimeSeries.count_events.rst):
+To count these occurrences, we use {{ktk_timeseries_count_events}}:

 ```{code-cell} ipython3
 print(ts.count_events('sync'), "occurrences of event 'sync'")